cpowell720/thenewsprint.co/_posts/2015-02-15-the-sunday-edition.markdown

 categories: sundayedition
 ---

 Most provinces in Canada are enjoying the February long weekend this weekend.
-In Manitoba, we celebrate the heroic[^1] Louis Riel.
+In Manitoba, we celebrate the heroic (or traitor, depending on how you look at the historical situation) Louis Riel.
 Other provinces celebrate Family Day.

 A mid-winter long weekend like this is great and allows for some much needed R&R catchup.
 In my case, R&R will probably turn into homework.
 But I can’t complain.